Skip to content

 Keep records of failed approaches.
 HMRC wants to see that you tried things that didn't work.
 Keep notes, emails, and code commits that show the iterative process.
 A claim that only describes the successful outcome looks suspicious.

 Work with an accountant who knows R&D. This is not a DIY area.
 The technical narrative needs to be written by someone who understands both the technology and HMRC's requirements.
-As ICAEW qualified accountants, we see claims that would be straightforward but are rejected because the narrative is wrong.
+Working exclusively with agency founders, we see claims that would be straightforward but are rejected because the narrative is wrong.

 When to Claim and When Not To